madhankumarg2418/Zomato_Analytics/README.md

 # 🍽️ Zomato Data Analysis Project

 ## 📌 Overview
-An end-to-end data analysis project on the Zomato dataset using Excel, MySQL, Power BI, and Tableau to extract insights and build interactive dashboards.
+An end-to-end data analysis project on the Zomato dataset using **Excel, MySQL, Power BI, and Tableau** to uncover business insights and build interactive dashboards.

 ## 🛠️ Tools Used
 - Microsoft Excel